brillout/goldpage/docs/readme.template.md

 You can start without SSR and later, if you encounter SEO problems, add SSR to your app.
 We fur

-Switching between app types is only a matter of setting three page configs:
-`renderToDom` - If set to true, your page is rendered in the browser (to the DOM).
-`renderToHtml` - If set to true, your page is rendered on Node.js (to HTML).
-`renderHtmlAtBuildTime` - Whether your page is rendered to HTML at request-time or at build-time.
-These three flags allow you to get any app type.
-For example, to get SSR, you set `renderToDom: true` and `renderToHtml: true`, and to get an MPA you set `renderToDom: true` and `renderToHtml: false`.
-We further elaborate in the next section.

 Also, other tools are too framework-ish;
 they come with lots of (create-react-app